nijel/odorik/docs/command.rst

     See :ref:`interval` for information how to specify date period.

+.. option:: calls [--list] [--line LINE] [DATE PERIOD]

+    Prints calls usage.

+    It can list all individual records when ``--list`` is specified.

+    The result can be also limited to given line by using ``--line``.

+    See :ref:`interval` for information how to specify date period.

 .. option:: send-sms [--sender SENDER] recipient message

     Sends a SMS message.